2019–20 Ukrainian Amateur Cup

-The 2019-20 Ukrainian Amateur Cup season was scheduled to start on August 21, 2019.
+The 2019-20 Ukrainian Amateur Cup was the 24th season of the national football cup competition for amateur teams, which was scheduled to start on August 21, 2019.

-None of the last season semifinal participants took part in the competition including the reigning cup holder Avanhard Bziv.
+None of the last season's semifinal participants took part in the competition, including the reigning cup holder Avanhard Bziv.
 Both finalists competed at the 2019–20 Ukrainian Cup.

 Participated clubs

 In bold are clubs that were active at the same season AAFU championship (parallel round-robin competition).